What is Customer Segmentation?

 Making customer segmentation easy

-Websand makes it easy to apply the process of customer segmentation to the customers within your business.
+Websand makes it easy to apply the process of customer segmentation to your email marketing.

-Websand allows you to segment the customer data you collect as you collect it.
+Providing all the functionality you need to segment the customer data you collect as you collect it.
 You set your own ‘relevance rules’ and whenever a customer or contact meets your criteria, they instantly join the group you’ve created for them.

 The table below suggests some options for customer segmentation that Websand will allow you to apply to your business.